satcar77/tech-interview-problems/README.md

 187. You are given a set of synonyms, such as (big, large) and (eat, consume).
 Using this set, determine if two sentences with the same number of words are equivalent.
 For example, the following two sentences are equivalent:
+- "He wants to eat food."

+- "He wants to consume food."

 188. Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.
 The list is very long, so making more than one pass is prohibitively expensive.